guettomusick/giving-assistant-assignment/README.md

 The entire project is ready to run usign docker and docker-compose.
 Environment variables are present on the repo for simplicity, although this is a bad practice and shouldn't be done.

+Because of the use of strapi as our subscribe endpoint, throtle is implemented on frontend, probably a better solution will be to protect on the backed, because frontend is very easy to bypass.

 ### Design
 The design can be found on Figma, https://www.figma.com/file/yPg0L3VBq1bLYchTLBy28B/Giving-Assistant-Assignment?node-id=1%3A9.